Drup/drup.github.io/_posts/2016-08-02-difflists.md

 foo | bar
 ```

+To know more about format, and in particular the many parameters of format6, you can read [Gabriel Scherer's blog post](http://gallium.inria.fr/blog/format6/).

 ## A more convenient syntax for diff lists

 With OCaml 4.03.0, we can rebind `[]` and `::`, making this much better!